porter-dev/porter-archive/CONTRIBUTING.md

 # Contributing to Porter

 First off, thanks for considering contributing to Porter.
-There are many types of contributions you can make to Porter, including bug reports and fixes, improving documentation, writing tutorials, and even larger feature requests or changes.
+There are many types of contributions you can make, including bug reports and fixes, improving documentation, writing tutorials, and larger feature requests or changes.

 Before you contribute, make sure to read these guidelines thoroughly, so that you can get your pull request reviewed and finalized as quickly as possible.